 NOTE: One of the main elements to consider when determining whether a temporary work permit is required is the nature of the relationship between employer and employee.
 An employer-employee relationship usually prevents eligibility for this exemption.

 Being able to perform work in Canada without a work permit is an exceptional matter and foreign workers should expect to be required to obtain a temporary work permit.
 Canada interprets these exemptions narrowly.
-In order to complete our assessment to see if you fall into one of these exempt categories, kindly fill out our contract which will bring you to our full online assessment form.
+For more information or to see if you fall into one of these exempt categories, please fill out our assessment form.

 A Note on Fraudulent Job Offers: